MithravindaU/eduassist-chatbot/README.md

 ## 🚀 Overview

-CampusMind AI is an intelligent student assistant chatbot designed to help students with academic queries, study guidance, and campus-related assistance using natural language processing techniques.
+eduassist-chatbot is an intelligent student assistant chatbot designed to help students with academic queries, study guidance, and campus-related assistance using natural language processing techniques.

 ---